mani310796/DBPedia-Analysis/README.md

 It consists of both training and test datasets

-In our analysis we have taken a sample of training data which is 25% of the whole training data
+In my analysis I have taken a sample of training data which is 25% of the whole training data